C/2017 K2 (PanSTARRS): Physical characteristics

+On 27 July 2021, further detailed observations of the comet about its jet-shaped dust emissions were reported on The Astronomer's Telegram.

+Orbit

 The comet was within 5 AU of Earth by 11 January 2022.
 Around 6 July 2022, the comet crossed the celestial equator, and then on 14 July 2022, it passed 1.8 AU from Earth and shone around 9.0 magnitude making it a decent binoculars object.
-It reached perihelion on 19 December 2022, close to the orbit of Mars, and was not be visible to naked eye at 8.0 magnitude.
+It reached perihelion on 19 December 2022, close to the orbit of Mars, and was not visible to naked eye at 8.0 magnitude.

-On 27 July 2021, further detailed observations of the comet were reported on The Astronomer's Telegram.